Pyxus/fray/docs/state-management/controlling-state-transitions.md

 ### How Are Conditions Used?

 To utilize conditions, they must first be registered within the state machine.
 This can be accomplished using the builder's `register_conditions()` method.
-Once registered, conditions can be accessed using the string name assigned to them.
+Once registered, conditions can be referenced using the string name assigned to them.

 ```gdscript
 state_machine.initialize({},FrayCompositeState.builder()